-Tags & Filing
+Tags and Filing

 Computer-side organization.
 Tag a jot with a label, and its content gets filed to a folder on your filesystem.